Neural Likelihood Approximation for Integer Valued Time Series Data: ADDITIONAL EXPERIMENT DETAILS

 For inference, we used a $\mathrm{Uniform}(0.1, 10)$ prior on $R_0$ and a $\mathrm{Gamma}(10, 2)$ prior on $1/\gamma$, where we truncate the prior of $1/\gamma$ so that it is supported on $[1, \infty)$.
 For the single observation experiment, we simulate the data using the \citet{gillespie_general_1976} algorithm, running for a maximum length of 100 days, which ensures that approximately 99.9\% of samples (estimated based on simulation) from the prior predictive reach their final size.
 We construct a binary mask for the simulations where $\tau < 100$ so that values following $\tau$ do not contribute to the loss during training.

 For the household experiments, we did not need to generate training data from households of size 2, as the likelihood of such observations can be calculated analytically.
-The case of $N_F = 1$ is handled by \eqref{eq:no_fo}, and if $N_F=2$ it can be shown that
+The case of $N_F = 1$ is handled by \Eqref{eq:no_fo}, and if $N_F=2$ it can be shown that

 The training data was generated from five realisations for a single value of $\btheta$, using a unique household size (between 3 and 7) for each of the realisations.
 We found that it was useful to increase the variance of the proposals generated from MCMC, as the proposals had small variance and sometimes this seemed to reinforce biases over the SNL rounds.
 We inflated the variance of the proposals by fitting a diagonal covariance Gaussian to the proposed samples (centred to have mean 0), and added noise from the Gaussian to the proposals, effectively doubling the variance of the proposals over the individual parameters.